ninest/me-3/content/nextjs/custom-routing/index.md

 ---
 title: Dividing Your App Into Modules
-description: Divide your app into modules and organize all related code together.
-Customize your file structure in your NextJS applications.
+description: Non-file based routing in NextJS

 shortDescription: Customize how your organize your code

 updatedAt: 2021-05-31
 createdAt: 2021-05-26

+icon: sitemap

 linkedPages:
   - icon: github